CloudLabs-MOC/CloudLabs-SEED/Software-Security/Return-to-libc-Attack-Lab/Return-to-libc-Attack-Lab.md

 For non-executable stack:
 $ gcc -m32 -z noexecstack -o test test.c
 ```
-Because the objective of this lab is to show that the non-executable stack protection does not work, you
-should always compile your program using the "`-z noexecstack`" option in this lab.
+&emsp; Because the objective of this lab is to show that the non-executable stack protection does not work, you should always compile your program using the "`-z noexecstack`" option in this lab.

 **Configuring /bin/sh**.
 In Ubuntu 20.04, the `/bin/sh` symbolic link points to the `/bin/dash` shell.
-Thedashshell has a countermeasure that prevents itself from being executed in a `Set-UID` process.
-If
-`dash` is executed in a `Set-UID` process, it immediately changes the effective user ID to the process’s real
-user ID, essentially dropping its privilege.
+The `dash` shell has a countermeasure that prevents itself from being executed in a `Set-UID` process.
+If `dash` is executed in a `Set-UID` process, it immediately changes the effective user ID to the process’s real user ID, essentially dropping its privilege.
-Since our victim program is a `Set-UID` program, and our attack uses the `system()` function to
-run a command of our choice.
+&emsp; Since our victim program is a `Set-UID` program, and our attack uses the `system()` function to run a command of our choice.
 This function does not run our command directly; it invokes `/bin/sh`
 to run our command.
 Therefore, the countermeasure in `/bin/dash` immediately drops the `Set-UID`
 privilege before executing our command, making our attack more difficult.
-To disable this protection, we
-link `/bin/sh` to another shell that does not have such a countermeasure.
-We have installed a shell program
-calledzshin our Ubuntu 16.04 VM.
+To disable this protection, we link `/bin/sh` to another shell that does not have such a countermeasure.
+We have installed a shell program called `zsh` in our Ubuntu 16.04 VM.
 We use the following commands to link `/bin/sh` to `zsh:`
 ```
 $ sudo ln -sf /bin/zsh /bin/sh
 ```
-It should be noted that the countermeasure implemented in `dash` can be circumvented.
-We will do that
-in a later task.
+&emsp; It should be noted that the countermeasure implemented in `dash` can be circumvented.
+We will do that in a later task.

 ### 2.3 The Vulnerable Program